 What is Rubbernecking?

-Rubbernecking refers to a behavior in which motor vehicle drivers slow down in order to try and catch a glimpse of a road accident, often in their rear view mirror.
+When driving, rubbernecking refers to the driver’s action of slowing down in order to try and catch a glimpse of a road accident, damaged vehicle, an arrest or any unusual event that may create curiosity, often in their rear view mirror.
 And as a result, a rear-end collision may occur as the car behind them may not have time to react.

 Where rubbernecking is concerned, the issue can become frustrating for experts as this is an entirely preventable behavior.
 The fact is that we all have moments during any trip when we find ourselves momentarily distracted.
 It is almost unavoidable.
 Your baby in the backseat could start crying, another driver could startle you by honking his car horn, or an insect could decide to land on your nose.
 Distractions happen, and many are unexpected.